spectrumone/personal-documentation/django-best-practices.md

 >>> FlavorReview.objects.published().count()
 1
 ```
 * When you constantly call a foreignkey on your queries, it might be best to add to override `get_queryset` and add `select_related` to it.
-To check if it really sped up queries, just count the milli seconds it took to finish the query for the django shell.
+Count the number of queries if you want to check that it works. `select_related` only works for many-to-one relationships.
 ```python
 class CountyManager(models.Manager):
     def get_queryset(self):